umemotollc/www.yuriumemoto.com/events.md

 Will be performed by Sanae Yoshida

 **NOVEMBER 20, 2025** | Berlin, Germany @ Café Schätzchen
-Mass: ＊Alice in Abandoned Akihabara 1* (2023) for viola and fixed media
+Mass: *Alice in Abandoned Akihabara 1* (2023) for viola and fixed media
 Will be performed by Ildiko Ludwig

 **NOVEMBER 5, 2025** | Manchester, UK @ [The Whiskey Jar](https://www.instagram.com/whiskeyjarnq?igsh=MThteDB0c3E0bHhkZQ==)